 Easy Pot Stickers Recipe is stuffed with pork and vegetables.
 Pot Stickers are not difficult to make, just a little time-consuming to fold and seal the wrappers.
 You’ll get quicker with time, the versatility of serving as an appetizer or meal is worth the time!

-I know what you’re thinking ‘a Mississippi girl making potstickers?!
+I know what you’re thinking ‘a Southern girl making potstickers?!
 I know, this is probably not the authentic, traditional kind of potstickers.
 My California friend laughed when I took him to eat sushi and they deep-fried the shrimp in it!
 I know right?!
 Blasphemy!
 So we do things a little differently here.
 However, I have had traditional potstickers, I just made these using a shortcut version.
 They taste similar, but are much easier to make…. and, no, I didn’t deep-fry the sausage first!

 No flavor was lost in the making of these short-cut potstickers.
 Big Daddy said so and you know he’s my worst food critic or would that be the best food critic?
 Well anyway, he’s very critical.

 I made my potstickers with ground pork.
 While it is very flavorful, if you’re watching calories, try ground turkey or chicken instead.

 What I did to make these a quicker version, is to pare down the ingredient list to a few very flavorful ingredients.
 Then I created a tasty dipping sauce for dunking.
 I like them with and without the sauce so allow your tastebuds to be the guide.